tinyclark/SVD/README.md

 This is a Student Research Training(SRT) project of Tsinghua University,IE.

-We are aimed at pividing some information based on data large mining with SVD algorithm.
+We are aimed at providing some information based on data large mining with SVD algorithm.

 [SVD in github](https://github.com/clarkwangbc/SVD)